EUR/USD: To trade in a sideways range of 1.0950/1.1000 – UOB Group

 The Euro (EUR) is likely to trade in a sideways range of 1.0950/1.1000.
-In the longer run, further EUR weakness appears likely; the next two support levels to monitor are 1.0935 and 1.0900, UOB Group FX analysts Quek Ser Leang and Lee Sue Ann note.
+In the longer run, further EUR weakness appears likely; the next two support levels to monitor are 1.0935 and 1.0900, UOB Group Quek Ser Leang and Peter Chia note.

-24-HOUR VIEW: “After EUR fell sharply last Friday, we indicated yesterday that ‘provided that 1.1015 is not breached, the weakness in EUR could extend to 1.0935 before stabilisation can be expected.’
-Our view did not turn out, as EUR traded sideways between 1.0954 and 1.0986, closing little changed at 1.0974 (-0.02%).
-There is no increase in either downward or upward momentum, and EUR is likely to continue to trade sideways.
-Expected range for today: 1.0950/1.1000.”

-1-3 WEEKS VIEW: “Our update from yesterday (07 Oct, spot at 1.0970) still stands.
+1-3 WEEKS VIEW: “Our update from two days ago (07 Oct, spot at 1.0970) still stands.
 As highlighted, after the sharp drop last Friday, further EUR weakness appears likely.
 The next two support levels to monitor are 1.0935 and 1.0900.
-Should EUR break above 1.1045 (‘strong resistance’ level was at 1.1060 yesterday), it would mean that the EUR weakness from the middle of last week has ended.”
+Should EUR break above 1.1045 (no change in ‘strong resistance’ level from yesterday), it would mean that the EUR weakness a week ago has ended.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.